flowcommerce/redux-fetch/README.md

 ## API Reference

-### `withFetch(getAsyncState[, options])`
+### `withFetch(fetchAsyncState)`

-A higher order component that attempts to fulfill the data required in order to render an instance of a React component.
+A higher-order component that instruments the data required in order to render an instance of a React component.

 #### Arguments

-* `getAsyncState(dispatch, getState, routerState): Promise`: A function whose result must be a promise that is resolved when the Redux store is updated with the data required to render the React component or rejected otherwise.
+* `fetchAsyncState(dispatch, getState, routerState): Promise`: A function whose result must be a promise that is resolved when the Redux store is updated with the data required to render the React component or rejected otherwise.

-	The three arguments passed to the `getAsyncState` function are:
+	The three arguments passed to the `fetchAsyncState` function are:

 	- `dispatch`: A dispatcher used to broadcast payloads to change the application state.

 	- `getState`: A function that returns the current state tree of your application.

 	- [`routerState: RouterState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.

-* `[options: Object]`: If specified, further customizes the behavior of the container.

-  - `[renderLoading: Function]`: Redux Fetch renders the loading state whenever it cannot immediately fulfill data needed to render.
-By default, nothing is rendered while loading data for the initial render.
-If a previous component was fulfilled and rendered, the default behavior is to continue rendering the previous view.
-You can change this behavior by supplying the `renderLoading` property.
-A `renderLoading` callback can simulate the default behavior by returning `undefined`.
-Notice that this is different from a `renderLoading` callback that returns `null`, which would render nothing whenever data is loading, even if there was a previous view rendered.

-  - `[renderFailure(error): Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
-Error handling behavior can be configured by supplying a callback to the `renderFailure` property.
-The `renderFailure` callback is called with an error object.

-  - `[renderSuccess: Function]`: When all data necessary to render becomes available, `Fetch` will render the supplied Component by default.
-However, we can change this behavior by supplying a callback to the `renderSuccess` property.

 #### Returns